ECES is a cross-national study that aims to explore, describe, and analyze the...

 Countries interested in participation

-Argentina (Buenos Aires), Austria, Bahrain, Barbados, Belgium (Flemish), Belgium (French), Belize, Botswana, Bulgaria, Canada (with Ontario and Quebec as benchmarking systems), Caribbean Territories, Chile, Chinese Taipei, Colombia, Czech Republic, Denmark, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Iran, Ireland, Israel, Italy, Jordan, Kazakhstan, Kuwait, Lithuania, Malta, Morocco, Netherlands, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain (with Andalusia as a benchmarking system), Sweden, Trinidad and Tobago, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States.
+Argentina (Buenos Aires), Austria, Bahrain, Barbados, Belgium (Flemish), Belgium (French), Botswana, Bulgaria, Canada (with Alberta, Ontario, and Quebec as benchmarking systems), Caribbean Territories, Chile, Chinese Taipei, Colombia, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Ghana, Hong Kong SAR, Hungary, Iran, Ireland, Israel, Italy, Kazakhstan, Kuwait, Lithuania, Malta, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Philippines, Poland, Portugal, Qatar, Russian Federation, Saudi Arabia, Singapore, Slovak Republic, Slovenia, South Africa, Spain (with Andalusia as a benchmarking system), Sweden, Trinidad and Tobago, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), and United States.

 The schedule of activities for PIRLS 2016 began with the first national research coordinators meeting in February 2013.
 Framework and instrument development are being carried out in 2013–2014.
 The field test will be conducted in March–April 2015.
 The data collection for the main survey will take place in October–December 2015 (southern hemisphere countries) and March–June 2016 (northern hemisphere countries).
 The international reports will be released in December 2017, followed by the international database and user guide in February 2018.